stuartleeks/aoai-simulated-api/README.md

 | `AZURE_OPENAI_DEPLOYMENT`       | Used by the test app to set the name of the deployed model in your Azure OpenAI service.
 Use a gpt-35-turbo-instruct deployment.                     |
 | `LOG_LEVEL`                    | The log level for the simulator.
 Defaults to `INFO`.                                                                                                 |

+The examples below show passing environment variables to the API directly on the command line, but you can also set them via a `.env` file in the root directory for convenience (see the `sample.env` for a starting point).
+The `.http` files for testing the endpoints also use the `.env` file to set the environment variables for calling the API.

+> Note: when running the simulator it will auto-generate an API.
+This needs to be passed to the API when making requests.
+To avoid the API Key changing each time the simulator is run, set the `SIMULATOR_API_KEY` environment variable to a fixed value.

 To run the simulated API, run `make run-simulated-api` from the repo root directory using the environment variables above to configure.

-The examples below show passing environment variables to the API directly on the command line, but you can also set them via a `.env` file in the root directory for convenience (see the `sample.env` for a starting point).

 For example, to use the API in record/replay mode: